Psaki says tax increase on high earners will apply to ‘families,’ not ‘individuals’

 Biden had said, 'Anybody making more than $400,000 will see a small to a significant tax increase'

-White House press secretary Jen Psaki said Wednesday that under President Biden’s plan to increase taxes on the wealthy, families, rather than individuals, making less than $400,00 could pay more.
+White House press secretary Jen Psaki said Wednesday that under President Biden’s plan to increase taxes on wealthy, families, rather than individuals making less than $400,00 could pay more.

 In a Wednesday interview with ABC News, Biden had seemed to refer to individuals when he talked about a tax hike.